 Page experience metrics, like website speed and mobile-friendliness, have been ranking signals for quite some time, so we’re familiar with Google’s love of fast, user-friendly websites.
-Now, they’re taking all of that to the next level with Core Web Vitals.
+But they’ve taken it to the next level with Core Web Vitals.

 What exactly is Core Web Vitals?